 2) Lake Titicaca is the world’s highest lake

-Located between Bolivia and Peru, Lake Titicaca has an elevation of 3,485 metres.
+Located between Bolivia and Peru, Lake Titicaca has an elevation of 3,810 metres above sea level.

-But that’s not the only thing that makes this natural wonder special.
+But that’s not the only thing that makes this natural wonder stand out.

 3) The deepest canyon in the world is in Peru